ANZ paid the 2021 Interim Dividend of 70 cents per ordinary share on 1 July 2021.

 - if a shareholder makes an election to participate in the BOP and also a separate election to participate in the DRP, the BOP election will have priority over the DRP election to the extent there is any conflict.

-ANZ announced an intention to neutralise the impact of the shares allocated under the DRP for the 2019 Interim Dividend.
-DRP participants did not need to take any action in respect of this in order to receive shares under the DRP.
-The neutralisation of the DRP involved an on-market purchase of shares during the DRP Pricing Period by UBS Securities Australia Limited which were allocated to DRP Participants on 1 July 2019.
+The neutralisation of the DRP involved an on-market purchase of shares during the DRP Pricing Period by UBS Securities Australia Limited which were allocated to DRP Participants on 1 July 2021.